 Developing Ethical AI in Social Startups in Africa

 Organizations are attempting to leverage a growing demand of innovative products and services by focusing on the uptake of novel technologies such as Artificial Intelligence (AI).
 The adoption of such technology does not go without a prepared workface and the needs of public policy and regulations.
 Misaligned AI-adoption strategy entails the risk of leading to the incorporation of technologies not serving the needs of their users, alienating communities, and, even, causing death.
-Through this research, Professor Scharff will study the adoption of AI and ethical AI practices in social startups in in Africa and the existing frameworks for the design, development and deployment of ethical AI practices, and adapt them to produce a framework for social startups in Africa.
+Through this research, Professor Scharff will study the adoption of AI and ethical AI practices in social startups in Africa and the existing frameworks for the design, development and deployment of ethical AI practices, and adapt them to produce a framework for social startups in Africa.

 2021-2022 Faculty Fellows